 Animation: The animation in this anime is good.
 I don't know what more to say about that, but again, some people may have different tastes.

 Sound: Mondaiji-tachi ga Isekai kara Kuru Sou Desu yo has decent soundtrack.
 The main thing that caught my eye (or more like ear) though, would be the opening, which is very catchy.
 1-2-3!
 Black or White~?

-Black Rabbit - Funny airhead character with oppais and bunny ears and tail.
-Always targeted by everyone's teasing, that will do anything in order for the clan to succeed.
+Black Rabbit - Funny airhead character with oppais, bunny ears and tail.
+Always targeted by everyone's teasing.
+She will do anything in order for the clan to succeed.
 You'll love this character right away, as she is always interesting to watch.
 ALWAYS.

 Izayoi Sakamaki - A not-so-typical teenager with unknown ability that overpowers anything and anyone in his way.
 Izayoi's main reason for participating in clan's redemption is that it could be fun, unlike his original world.
 He is the one who always keeps his cool.

 Asuka Kudou - Bossy and friendly Ojou-sama with big ego.
 Asuka, who didn't like her original world much enjoys Little Garden a lot with her psychic powers.

 You Kasukabe - Your typical mischievous animal lover with cat pet.
 Kasukabe also has an unique power like Asuka and Izayoi.